jamestharpe/jamestharpe.com/content/7-habits.md

 # The 7 Habits of Highly Effective People

 > "Principles are the territory.
-Values are maps.
+Values are maps."
 >
 > -- Stephen Covey